makrai/notes/bender20-understanding-in-data-acl.md

   real world to convey communicative intents to real people
-* standing meanings evolve over time as speakers can different experiences (McConnell-Ginet, 1984), and a reflection of such change can be observed in their changing textual distribution (e.g. Herbelot+ 2012; Hamilton+ 2016)
+* standing meanings evolve over time as speakers can different experiences (McConnell-Ginet, 1984), and a reflection of such change can be observed in their changing textual distribution (eg Herbelot+ 2012; Hamilton+ 2016)

 # 8 On climbing the right hills.
 Reflections on progress and research effort 7

-* What about systems which are trained on a task e.g. semantic parsing, or reading comprehension tests
+* What about systems which are trained on a task eg semantic parsing, or reading comprehension tests
   * pretrained embeddings can boost the accuracy of the downstream system drastically, even for tasks that are clearly related to meaning
 * Our arguments do not apply to such scenarios: